 A Patch?
 YES – A Fix?
 NO: This Emperor Has No Clothes

 The NIH Department of HHS released its Final Rule on “Clinical Trials Registration and Results Information Submission” [1].
-This Rule is meant to address frustrating maintenance and compliance issues in the ClinicalTrials.gov database, especially the results reporting section which has Continue reading A Patch?
+This Rule is meant to address frustrating maintenance and compliance issues in the ClinicalTrials.gov database, especially the results reporting section which has been neglected or totally ignored, (we commented on this in Continue reading A Patch?
 YES – A Fix?
 NO: This Emperor Has No Clothes

 Moving Towards Greater Transparency – One Step At A Time, Inexorably

 Sharing trial data has been a controversial topic for quite a while.
 Recently the editors of major medical journals decided to take a stand.
-They will make access to trial source data a requirement, as a condition of publication, arguing that Continue reading Moving Towards Greater Transparency – One Step At A Time, Inexorably
+They will make access to trial source data a requirement, as a condition of publication, arguing that patients and the scientific community have a right to this Continue reading Moving Towards Greater Transparency – One Step At A Time, Inexorably

 Does The Taxpayer Get Rewarded For Funding Such Studies?

 Cabotegravir (S-1265744) is an integrase inhibitor similar to dolutegravir.
 When formulated as a long-acting drug using crystalline nanoparticle technology it is called GSK’744 LAP.
-When injected intramuscularly, ‘744 LAP it has a half-life of >1 month which makes it ideally Continue reading Does The Taxpayer Get Rewarded For Funding Such Studies?
+When injected intramuscularly, ‘744 LAP it has a half-life of >1 month which makes it ideally suited for PrEP of HIV for high-risk patients who nowadays are Continue reading Does The Taxpayer Get Rewarded For Funding Such Studies?